publicarray/docker-chrony/Readme.md

-This image is designed to be used as servers as part of the [www.pool.ntp.org](https://ntppool.org) project.
+This image is designed to be used as part of the [www.pool.ntp.org](https://ntppool.org) project.
+Default is for the Australian zone

 ```sh
 # Build